claudiospizzi/SecurityFever/README.md

 ## Introduction

 This is a personal PowerShell Module created by Claudio Spizzi.
 I've collected all my security related functions into this module, ready to use.

+You can invoke PowerShell scripts or script blocks in an elevated context with sudo, test your credentials against the local system or an Active Directory domain.

+With the security activity and audit policy cmdlets, you can get the security related configuration of security audit events in the **Audit Policy** and check the latest activity on the target computer.

+With the **Vault** cmdlets, you can interact with the Windows Credential Manager to store and received PowerShell credentials and secure strings.

 ## Requirements